 1. Making A Booking

-1.2 The acknowledgement of your booking request, that we send you following submission, is not a confirmation of your booking - this will come in the form of a confirmation email & confirmation invoice.
+1.2 The acknowledgement of your booking request, sent to you following submission, is not a confirmation of your booking - this will come in the form of a confirmation email with reference to your outstanding confirmation invoice.

 1.2 Subject to the availability of your chosen arrangements (including optional extras and meeting any additional requirements), we will send you (booker/party leader) a confirmation email as soon as we are able.
 Please check this email carefully as soon as you receive it and contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete.
 It may not be possible to make changes later and we regret we cannot accept any liability if we are not notified of any inaccuracies (for which we are responsible) in any document within ten days of our sending it out.
 We will do our best to rectify any mistake notified to us outside these time limits but you may be asked to cover any costs involved in doing so.